MohammedHamzaMalik/Relaxer/README.md

-# Refresher
+# Relaxer
-Let's refresh
+Let's relax
-Click on this link and refresh yourself : https://mohammedhamzamalik.github.io/Refresher/
+Click on this link and relax yourself : https://mohammedhamzamalik.github.io/Refresher/

 Thanks for breathing! 😉